Vlad-404/travel_experiences/README.md

-This a readme file (under construction)
+This is a readme file (under construction)